The Law Offices of Justin C. Brasch have extensive experience protecting tenants in NYC. We have helped hundreds of tenants.

 Repairs and The Warranty of Habitability

-Stabilization rent control is a type of rent regulation in New York City that is used as a form of insurance for tenants from sharp increases in their rents.
-The Rent Guidelines Board is in charge of establishing lease guidelines for rent-stabilized apartments, lofts, and hotels.
+Stabilization housing rent control is a type of rent regulation in New York City that is used as a form of insurance for tenants from sharp increases in their rents.
+The landlord Rent Guidelines Board is in charge of establishing lease guidelines for rent-stabilized apartments, lofts, and hotels.

 Landlords who own rental listings in NYC are subject to rent stabilization and can only raise rents according to the percentage increases that the Rent Guidelines Board (RGB) allows.
-Rent stabilization also gives tenants the right to renew their lease in most situations.
-The goal of this law is to make sure that people can live and afford New York City rent, especially those who have lower incomes.
+Rent stabilization also gives tenants the right to renew their landlord lease in most situations.
+The goal of this laws is to make sure that people can live and afford New York City rent, especially those who have lower incomes.
 Today, about 1 million New York City apartments are subject to rent stabilization.

 New York Tenant Protection Act of 2019

-The New York Tenant Protection Act of 2019 made significant changes to protect tenants from harassment and rent increases.
+The New York Tenant Protection Act of 2019 made significant changes to protect landlord tenants from harassment and rent increases.
 Landlords are now required to follow specific guidelines regarding the documents they must serve before suing tenants and increasing rent by more than 5%.

 Non-Payment Proceedings – Required Notices